 The Cotswolds is a designated Area of Outstanding Natural Beauty (AONB), its rolling hills of green dotted with thatched-roof farmhouses and honey-coloured limestone villages.
 We planned to fit in as many charming villages as we could, take long walks in the gorgeous countryside passing more sheep than people, and tuck into a few good pub meals made with ingredients from local farms.
 In order to enjoy the scenery and go at a (somewhat) relaxed pace, we created the plan below along with a map to help us make the most of our time.
 Here is our itinerary for three days in the Cotswolds.

-The Cotswolds is a fairly large area (the region crosses 6 counties), so we stayed in a town that was centrally located to where we planned on visiting.
+The Cotswolds is a fairly large area (the region crosses 6 counties in England), so we stayed in a town that was centrally located to where we planned on visiting.
 We found a spacious and updated hotel (the Unicorn Aparthotel Suites) still full of character and charm in Stow-on-the-Wold.

-In Europe, we most often use Airbnb or Booking.com.
+In Europe, we most often use Airbnb or Booking.com to find accommodations while traveling.
 Booking.com wins for convenience in making a reservation because most places offer free cancellation up until your stay (or only a few days before).
 Plus, the site often has great last minute deals.
 This means we usually book something in advance, but check back a few weeks before our trip for a better hotel or discounted rate.
 We booked a 2 bedroom apartment with a full kitchen at the Unicorn Aparthotel Suites for $125 while the original list price is $325.

-Here are a few other places we would’ve loved to stay as well:
+Here are a few other places in the Cotswolds we would’ve loved to stay as well:

 9 Arlington Row, Bibury – You can actually stay on Arlington Row, in one of the last cottages on the lane.
 Booking is available 15 months in advance, and it looks like it books up early.